FM Undergraduate Medical Education

 Our mission is to educate medical students about the philosophy and practice of Family Medicine through diverse educational opportunities.

 In addition to providing student support, resources, and mentoring, an intergral component to meeting our mission is to also ensure that clinical faculty have the most current resources and training available.

-Because family medicine occurs both "inside" and "outside" of the physician's office walls, Medical Student Education also works with the Family Medicine Rural Health Track and the Colorado Area Health Education Center (AHEC) to provide medical training conduits to the rural communities throughout Colorado.
+Because family medicine occurs both "inside" and "outside" of the physician's office walls, UME also works with the School of Medicine Rural Track and the Colorado Area Health Education Center (AHEC) to provide medical training conduits to the rural communities throughout Colorado.